aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/open-a-word-processing-document-for-read-only-access/_index.md

 ﻿---
-title: Open a Document for Read-only Access – Aspose.Words for .NET
+title: Open a Document for Read-only Access
+second_title: Aspose.Words for .NET
 articleTitle: Open a Document for Read-only Access
 linktitle: Open a Document for Read-only Access
 description: "Open a document for read-only easily and fast instead of using Open XML SDK in C#."